regebro/hovercraft/docs/manual.rst

 Presentations
 -------------

-For information on how to make presentations with Hovercraft, see presentations.rst.
+For information on how to make presentations with Hovercraft!, see presentations.rst.

 Templates